dmohindru/springsecurity6/code_along/section3/springsecsection3/README.md

 3. Allow public access to application endpoints with custom spring security config (SecurityFilterChain).
 4. Create in memory users and their retrieval.
 5. Create user in external DB and their retrieval.
+6. Implement our own UserDetailsService interface for Spring security.

 ### Important videos in this section